bujakkristijan/food-ordering-app/README.md

 - logically deletes users (status changes, data remains in the database)
 - view the order history
 - create, delete and update data for employees (users with *EMPLOYEE* role)

-The application is primarily intended to be accessed via a browser from a DESKTOP or LAPTOP computer.

 ### Application UI preview: